 Flow data is moved from meter to meter reader via a series of protocol exchanges between them.
-This may be carried out in various ways, moving individual attribute values, complete flows, or the entire flow table (i.e. all the active flows).
-One possible method of achieving this transfer is to use SNMP; the 'Traffic Flow Measurement: Meter MIB' document [4] gives details.
+This may be carried out in various ways, moving individual attribute values, complete flows, or the entire flow table (i.e. all the active and idle flows).
+One possible method of achieving this transfer is to use SNMP; the 'Traffic Flow Measurement: Meter MIB' RFC [RTFM-MIB] gives details.
 Note that this is simply one example; the transfer of flow data from meter to meter reader is not specified in this document.